webdevlabs/webphpack/README.md

 # WebPHPack
-WebPHPack is a simple php alternative to webpack for auto combining multiple JS and CSS files into single files.
+#### WebPHPack is a simple php alternative to webpack for automatic concatenation of multiple JavaScript and CSS files into single files.

+This library replaces the style/script tags from the input html source code and returns plain html code ready for output.
+Loading is done asynchronously for both javascript/css.

 ### Usage
 ```
 $webphpack = new WebPHPack($htmlsource);
+$webphpack->caching = true;
 $webphpack->combineJS();
 $webphpack->combineCSS();
 $webphpack->output();